-New Style Jobseeker's Allowance (JSA):

-- is for jobseekers who are unemployed or work less than 16 hours per week - can be paid on its own or with Universal Credit, see dual claims guidance
+New Style Jobseeker's Allowance (JSA) is for eligible claimants who are unemployed or work less than 16 hours per week.
+It can be paid on its own or together with Universal Credit.
+See New Style Jobseeker's Allowance and Universal Credit dual claims.